FaKod/neo4j-scala/README.md

     val nodeIndex = getNodeIndex("MyTest1stIndex").get

-Add and remove entires by:
+Add and remove entries by:

     nodeIndex += (Node_A, "title", "The Matrix")
     nodeIndex -= (Node_A)